MMMIU/MilkWeight/README.txt

 Which team members were on same xteam together?

-	No members are in the same x.
+	No members are in the same xteam.

 Other notes or comments to the grader:

 	Only .csv files can be opened.
+	Only integer weight can be accepted.